TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

-The `pattern` is a regular expression.
+The `pattern` is a case-insensitive regular expression.
 When a link’s URL matches the pattern, the URL created by the template will be opened.

 ### discovery.json